MusicGenreOpt/MusicGenreOpt/README.md

   - `Music_Genre Classification - Models.ipynb`: Jupyter notebook detailing the development and evaluation of machine learning models for genre classification.
   - **Data/**:
     - `FoldData.txt`: Lists the datasets used, possibly indicating cross-validation folds or data splits.
+  - **RecentModels/**: Contains the latest used benchmark algorithms.

 ## Getting Started

 ### Prerequisites